isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 (iv)       Where urgent relief is sought, the PHC generally hears the application within two to three working days from the date of application.

 {:start="49"}
 49. Mr Tay asked for a breakdown of the types of cases.
 Members should note that one case may involve more than one type of harassment.
-So, out of the 866 PO applications filed from 1 June 2021 to 31 December 2022:
+Out of the 866 PO applications filed from 1 June 2021 to 31 December 2022,

 (a)       304 cases involved cyberbullying;